1982 California Angels season

-The 1982 California Angels season involved the Angels finishing 1st in the American League West for the second time in team history, with a record of 93 wins and 69 losses.
+The 1982 California Angels season was the 22nd season of the California Angels franchise in the American League, the 17th in Anaheim, and their 17th season playing their home games at Anaheim Stadium.
+The Angels finished first in the American League West for the second time in team history, with a record of 93 wins and 69 losses.
 However, the Angels fell to the Milwaukee Brewers in the ALCS in 5 games.
 This was future Hall of Famer Reggie Jackson’s first season with the Angels.